jasonbayton/11ty/_src/projects/index.md

 ## WEB APP GENERATOR

-WAG is a browser-based tool that wraps any website in a signed Android APK using a native WebView.
-Configure display mode, orientation, theme colour and per-app permissions, and download a signed APK or AAB ready for distribution.
+WAG is a browser-based tool that wraps any website in a signed Android APK or AAB using a native WebView.
+Configure display mode, orientation, theme colour and per-app permissions, and download a signed artefact ready for distribution.

 Useful for distributing internal web apps to managed devices via EMM, or anchoring a kiosk to a single web destination without the rest of the browser tagging along.